mmorub/gimbal2022/README.md

 All steps taken by the matlab script are explained in the script itself.
 Make sure you understand the following points:

 * The gyroscope measures **angular velocity**.
-Because we want to control the angle of the camera, we need to **integrate the angular velocity** to yield the angle.
+Because we want to control the angle of the camera, we need to **integrate the angular velocity** to determine the angle.
 * Because we measure the angular velocity at **discrete points in time**, the integration is approximated by a summation.
-The arduino is programmed to take every 5 microseconds.
+The arduino is programmed to take a measurement every 5 microseconds.
 This is the sampling time, which is called *delta_t* in the code.
 * The arduino carries out the summation (the approximate integration) in these lines, where *phi* and *omega* refer to the angle and the angular velocity, respectively:
 (We will treat *gyro_y_raw_offset* below.)
 ```